maticnetwork/heimdall/staking/README.md

 The `staking` module in Heimdall is responsible for a validator's stake related operations.
 It primarily aids in

 * A node joining the protocol as a validator.
-* An node leaving the protocol as a validator.
+* A node leaving the protocol as a validator.
 * Updating an existing validator's stake in the network.
 * Updating the signer address of an existing validator.